You’ve decided to purchase a live tree

 - Place it in the storage area you used before Christmas, so you can maintain cool temperatures for a week and prevent the shock of frigid temperatures.
 Keep the soil moist during this time.

-- After a week or two the tree can be planted outdoors in its pre-dug, permanent location.
+- After a week or two, you can plant the tree outdoors in its pre-dug, permanent location.

 - If this location is not well protected from winds, sun, etc., consider a temporary, sheltered planting spot until spring.
 A burlap windbreak around the tree could be helpful.